Kingxukai/linux/Documentation/networking/device_drivers/ethernet/freescale/dpaa.rst

 DPAA Ethernet Supported SoCs
 ============================

-The DPAA drivers enable the Ethernet controllers present on the following SoCs:
+The DPAA drivers enable the woke Ethernet controllers present on the woke following SoCs:

 PPC
 - P1023